amwhalen/observer/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Added better logging for all options that store arrays, so the log shows only what was added or removed.

 = 1.0.2 =
 * Made the 'active_plugins' option log more readable by identifying which plugin was activated or deactivated.